mlcommons/mobile_app_open/flutter/cpp/datasets/README.md

   --lib_path=/data/local/tmp/sr/libtflitebackend.so
 ```

-Or we can test on a host machine
+Or we can test this on a host machine too.

 On a x86 machine running Ubuntu 22.04,